Women's college: Distinction from finishing school

 A women's college offers an academic curriculum exclusively or primarily, while a girls' or women's finishing school (sometimes called a charm school) focuses on social graces such as deportment, etiquette, and entertaining; academics if offered are secondary.

 The term finishing school has sometimes been used or misused to describe certain women's colleges.
 Some of these colleges may have started as finishing schools but transformed themselves into rigorous liberal arts academic institutions, as for instance the now defunct Finch College.
 Likewise the secondary school Miss Porter's School was founded as Miss Porter's Finishing School for Young Ladies in 1843; now it emphasizes an academic curriculum.

 A women's college that had never described itself as a finishing school can acquire the misnomer.
 Throughout the 114-year history of the women's college Sweet Briar, students and alumnae have objected to calling it a finishing school.
 Nonetheless the finishing school characterization persisted, and may have contributed to declining enrollment, financial straits, and the school's near closure in 2015.

 Declining number

 The continuing relevance of women's colleges has been questioned.
-While fifty years ago there were 240 women's colleges in the U.S., only about 40 now remain.
+While during the 1960s there were 240 women's colleges in the U.S., only about 40 remain as of 2015.
 In the words of a teacher at Radcliffe (a women's college that merged with Harvard): "[i]f women’s colleges become unnecessary, if women’s colleges become irrelevant, then that’s a sign of our [women's] success."